 The Chief Joseph mascot is the Appaloosa and our colors are teal, black and white.

 Ranae Wilson, Assistant Principal

 As in all West Ada elementary schools, proficiency scales are provided for each priority standard to show students, teachers, and parents what students must master at each level of learning.
 The numbers on the proficiency scale represent progression on a learning continuum.
 A score indicates to what degree a student has demonstrated the skills and knowledge to be proficient at that level of learning.

-ArtWalk, Coding Club, Drama Kids Club, Garden Club, Homework Hangout, Leadership Team, Parent-Teacher Organization, Spelling Bee, Spring Musical, Student Council, Young Rembrandts Art Club
+ArtWalk, Coding Club, Drama Kids Club, Garden Club, Art Club, Homework Hangout, Leadership Team, Parent-Teacher Organization, Spelling Bee, Spring Musical, Student Council, Young Rembrandts Art Club